mapsync/irvine-advisory2/site/content/post/boil-water-advisory-2.md

 ---
-title: BOIL WATER ADVISORY
+title: BOIL WATER ADVISORY LIFTED
 draft: false
-date: 2023-11-24T23:07:14.343Z
+date: 2023-11-29T17:32:42.025Z
-description: Boil Water Advisory
+description: Boil Water Advisory for IMU water customers has been lifted.
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
-A boil water advisory has been issued for the following: Broadway between between Main Street and 216 Broadway.
-Includes Estill Ave., and South Court street from Broadway to Church Street.
-(Church Street should not be affected.)
-Customers who live in these areas should bring water to be consumed to a rolling boil for 3 minutes and allowed to cool before use.
-Crews are working to return service as quickly as possible.
+A﻿t this time IMU no longer has any boil water advisories in effect.